 The good news: You can prevent all of these outcomes.
-To ensure your products are well-prepared, a PIM-Shopify alliance can vastly improve your processes.
+To ensure your products are well-prepared, a PIM-Shopify integration can vastly improve your processes.

 How does PIM make for complete, robust product pages?

-Many PIM software has varying features to approach product readiness.
+Many PIM systems have varying features that address product readiness.
 In general, though, PIM is meant to protect against anything that could jeopardize a product’s life cycle.
-To ensure your Shopify product pages are robust, PIM offers two main features: Workflow & Content Completion Reports
+To ensure your Shopify product pages are robust, PIM offers two main features:

-Firstly, PIM is the connective tissue between all members.
-So there’s no need to send some static checklist to each team with their assigned items.
+Firstly, PIM workfow is the connective tissue between all users of your organization.
+So there’s no need to send a static checklist to each team with their assigned items.
 Second, PIM is really just a multifaceted repository of product information.
-As such, it holds the product truth necessary for every user to accurately use in their tasks.
+As such, it holds the product truth necessary for every user to access to complete their tasks.

 Stay tuned for more in-depth information about PIM workflow as you go down this list.

-Another nifty technique PIM includes is its content completion report feature.
-To analyze product readiness, you can generate a Content Completion Report.
-Upon embarking on PIM-Shopify integration, you are able to view and audit if all your product content is robust.
+Another technique PIM includes is its content completion report feature.
+Upon embarking on PIM-Shopify integration, you are able to view and determine if all your product content is robust.
 PIM focuses your attention on anything lacking.
 That way, you feel reassured of what is complete and ready, while working on what needs polishing.